ligolang/multisig-cameligo/README.md

 The `multisig` directory contains 2 directories:
 - cameligo: for smart contracts implementation in cameligo and `ligo` command lines for simulating all entrypoints
 - jsligo: for smart contracts implementation in JSligo and `ligo` command lines for simulating all entrypoints

+## Compiling / testing / deploying

+This repository provides a Makefile for compiling and testing smart contracts.
+One can type `make` to display all available rules.
+The `make all` command will clean all produced smart contracts, then compile smart contracts and then launch tests.

+The `make compile` command triggers the compilation of smart contracts.

+The `make test` command launches tests oon compiled smart contracts.

+The `make deploy` command deploys smart contracts (depending on .env file information).